-Probably, some people consider orchids as a special subject in gardening and difficult to cultivate compared to other plants growing indoors.
-However, caring for some orchid types, such as Phalaenopsis (especially) and some other genera, doesn’t require any additional efforts compared to most house plants or other activities in gardening, and such orchids could be a good solution for the beginners.
+Probably, some people consider orchids a special subject in gardening and difficult to cultivate compared to other plants growing indoors.
+However, caring for some orchid types, such as Phalaenopsis (especially) and some other genera, doesn’t require any additional efforts compared to most house plants, and such orchids could be a good solution for beginners.
 Some of the other orchid genera may be more demanding in growing requirements, but everyone can learn how to cultivate them properly.
-In this topic we discuss general rules of growing and looking after orchids at home.
+In this topic, we discuss general rules of growing and looking after orchids at home.

-There are much more sympodial orchids than monopodial ones; Dendrobium, Oncidium, Paphiopedilum, Phragmipedium, Cattleya, Cymbidium, Bulbophyllum and many others are typical sympodials.
-Sympodials are characterized by having so-called psedobulbes, storing the water and nutritions for unfavourable dry period.
-All orchids having pseudobulbs can do without water for a certain period of dormancy, but in most cases it is better to reduce watering at this period, rather than completely stop it.
+There are much more sympodial orchids than monopodial ones; Dendrobium, Oncidium, Paphiopedilum, Phragmipedium, Cattleya, Cymbidium, Bulbophyllum, Peristeria and many others are typical sympodials.
+Sympodials are characterized by having so-called psedobulbes, storing water and nutritions for an unfavourable dry period.
+All orchids having pseudobulbs can do without water for a certain period of dormancy, but in most cases, it is better to reduce watering at this period, rather than completely stop it.
 The growth periodicity is the typical characteristic of sympodial orchids.
 Different sympodial orchids may differ in care significantly.

 Monopodial epiphytic orchids usually have thick fleshy leaves, this trait makes them more tolerable to dry periods even if they have no pseudobulbs and no dormancy.
 Phalaenopsis, Vanda, Angraecum and Vanilla are monopodial orchids.